How to Build a Baby First Aid Kit

 Baby gas drops

 A pre-made first aid kit is a good option if you’re just after the true necessities.
-After all, you most likely already have bandaids, cotton and any necessary medication.
-Below, find two of the best baby first aid kits equipped with healthcare and grooming essentials.
+After all, you might already have band-aids, cotton balls and any necessary medication.

 Red Cross baby first aid kit